storyblok/storyblok-docs/content/content-delivery/v2/core-resources/stories/retrieve-multiple-stories.md

 Returns a list of stories that are in your Storyblok space.
 The stories are returned in sorted order, depending on the order in your space.
 You can use the query parameter `sort_by` with any [story object property](#the-story-object) and first level of your content type to order the response to your needs.

 If no entries are found with your filters applied, you will receive an empty array.
 You will *not* receive a `404` error message, to check if you have results go for the array length.
+It's important to note that this gets resolved in the `rels` array

 | Query Parameter           | Description          |
 |---------------------|----------------------|